Posts

 Image

 Further to my previous post on this blog 'Of Public Interest: How Universities can Abuse the Post-Grad Application System', I would like to raise awareness of just how many details, including very simple tasks, can be made to go wrong during the postgraduate application process.
-I would also show the level and severity of how an applicant can be deliberately misled, misinformed and denied key information about vital stages of the application system, in ways which aim to disempower them, manipulate them, be totally disrespectful towards them and abuse their human rights and data.
+I would also like to show the level and severity of how an applicant can be deliberately misled, misinformed and denied key information about vital stages of the application system, in ways which aim to disempower them, manipulate them, be totally disrespectful towards them and abuse their human rights and data.
 And all the applicant receives as an answer is a pile of lies and excuses that don't hold water.
 After this 2016-17 MRes application saga: Don't even think of asking me to file any form of complaint/challenge, or application or re-application there.
 Don't ask me to show any interest in this university I applied to, be it their Open Days or their Events (academic or otherwise).
-And don'
+And...